In a Nutshell:

 Recommended For: Anyone weighing up to 300 pounds who is on a budget and doesn’t have a specific therapeutic need.

 This is an amazingly good little chair, especially given that it’s offered by a smaller brand you may not have ever heard of.
-It’s absolutely true that it’s got its share of limitations, but for the money, we’re mightily impressed.
+It’s indeed got its share of limitations, but for the money, we’re mightily impressed.
 This chair punches well above its weight class and doesn’t cost as much as the one we just reviewed.

 Official Manufacturer Support